p0nce/life-idioms/articles/Identify body chemicals.md

 ## Dopamine

-Using THC 1 hour after eating _red beans_ will produce a high that has a serotonin color.
+Using THC 1 hour after eating _red beans_ will produce a high that has a dopaminergic color.
 Beware: this is more anxiety-inducing than just THC.
+Panic attacks are to be expected.

 This seems to increase placebo effects, or to be the root cause of it.